 You will need to select a funeral home to assist you with making funeral arrangements and coordinating the final disposition of your loved one’s remains.
 Once you have chosen a funeral home, the funeral director will contact the State Medical Examiner's Office to arrange for transportation of your loved one’s remains to the funeral home following the autopsy.

-In Iowa, any death that is violent, suspicious, sudden, or unexpected must be investigated by an county-appointed medical examiner.
-This includes any death that is not attended by a physician.
+In Iowa, any death that is due to injury, sudden, or outside the presence of a physician must be investigated by an county-appointed medical examiner.

 A county medical examiner is a physician licensed within the state of Iowa and appointed by his or her respective County Board of Supervisors to conduct investigations necessary to determine the cause and manner of death of individuals who die under violent, sudden, or unexpected circumstances [Iowa Code 331.802(3)].
 A county medical examiner investigator is a trained death investigator who assists the county medical examiner in performing these duties.